Graduate opportunities in population genetics, phylogenetics, ecology, and evolution

 University of California at Merced is an affirmative action/equal opportunity employer with a strong institutional commitment to the achievement of diversity among its faculty, staff, and students.

-Closing date: The application deadline for the Fall semester is usually mid-January .
+Closing date: The application deadline for the Fall semester is usually the middle of the preceding December.

-Questions regarding research opportunities are welcome by email mdawson@ucmerced.edu or telephone 209-228-4056 or by mail at the School of Natural Sciences, University of California at Merced, PO Box 2039, Merced, CA 95344, USA.
+Questions regarding research opportunities are welcome by email mdawson@ucmerced.edu.
 Information about ongoing projects and the lab can be found at http://mnd.ucmerced.edu.
 Additional information is available online about the School of Natural Sciences (http://naturalsciences.ucmerced.edu/), the University of California at Merced (http://www.ucmerced.edu/), and the graduate program (http://graduatedivision.ucmerced.edu/).